alexbfree/thesis/src/chapter-5.md

 Summation of Case Study Two{#5.6}
 ---------------------------

+<span class="editnote">add forward refs to limitations?</span>
+<span class="editnote">make stronger references to Design in intro and elsewhere, and talk about what is feasible / implementable (maybe leading into that being explored in part two)</span>
+<span class="editnote">(probably here)make clear that explainability does need to extend to automated decision making (if you can't explain what you are doing, and give me a right to object, you can't treat me according to it).
+Notes: To what extent should understanding around data and control of that data extend to how that is used in automated decision making systems?
+It is one thing to access and control data itself, but much less the infrastructures that surround it in making assessments, inferences based on that data etc.</span>

 Through a longitudinal study of 10 participants lasting three months, this case study has qualitatively, and to a lesser extent quantitatively, evaluated the human experience of using one's GDPR access rights and of living with data-centric service provider relationships.